Château Thivin - Cuvée Zaccharie 2016 (Magnum)

 Robert Parker - Wine Advocate

-Côte de Brouilly Cuvée Zaccharie unfurls in the glass with aromas of crushed blackcurrant, plum and spice, coated in a rather marked new wood that, for me, is almost distracting.
-On the palate, the wine is medium-bodied, spicy and firmer in structure, clearly marked by the wood tannins picked up during ageing.
-It needs 2 or 3 years in bottle to show its best.
+The Côte de Brouilly Cuvée Zaccharie unfolds in the glass with aromas of crushed blackcurrant, plum, and spices, coated with fairly pronounced new wood, which, for me, is almost distracting.
+On the palate, the wine is medium-bodied, spicy and has a firmer structure, clearly marked by the tannins from the wood used during aging.
+It needs two or three years in the bottle to show its best.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France